microsoft/FLAML/website/docs/Examples/Integrate - OpenAI.md

 #### Define a code executor

 First, we write a simple code executor.
-The code executor takes the generated code and the test code as the input, and execute them with a timer
+The code executor takes the generated code and the test code as the input, and execute them with a timer.

 ```python
 import signal